logo

 The "homer2 background" program is used by two other utilities, findMotifsGenome.pl and createHomer2EnrichmentTable.pl.
 However, if you want full control over how HOMER selects background sequences, you can use this tool directly.
 Furthermore, if you would like to use HOMER to generate background sequences for other applications or for use with other tools and analysis, you may want to use "homer2 background" directly.
 Ultimately, the output sequences can then be use as controls for DNA motif finding, enrichment calculations, machine learning applications, or other creative uses.

 One important note that applies to all of these approaches - the sequences you analyze must all have the SAME LENGTH.
 The assumption for positional enrichment is that all of your sequences are anchored on some position or feature of interest such that there is a relationship between nucleotide 1, 2, 3, etc. across all of the input sequences.
+There are no exceptions to this - if you do have variable length sequences, you [the user] are in charge of deciding how to trim (or pad them with N's) to make them the same length.

 homer2 background

 The basic idea is to select background sequences with similar position-specific sequence properties relative to your input/target sequences.
-Traditionally, HOMER only normalizes for GC content on a per-sequence basis, which helps control for the presence of sequences with extreme levels of GC nucleotides which are typically found in CpG Islands near vertebrate regulatory regions (e.g. promoters).
-With HOMER2, not only will homer control for the overall per-sequence GC%, it will also attempt to select (or model sequences) that contain similar lower-order nucleotide content (i.e. mononuclotides, dinucleotides, trinucleotides, etc.) at each position.
+Traditionally, HOMER only normalizes for GC content on a per-sequence basis, which helps control for the presence of sequences with extreme levels of GC dinucleotides which are typically found in CpG Islands near vertebrate regulatory regions (e.g. promoters).
+With HOMER2, not only will HOMER control for the overall per-sequence GC%, it will also attempt to select (or model sequences) that contain similar lower-order nucleotide content (i.e. mononuclotides, dinucleotides, trinucleotides, etc.) at each position.

 Homer2 background